Technical Analysis

 -

-NVIDIA Spectrum-XGS 800G: Which Optical Interconnects Are Essential for Giga-Scale AI?
+NVIDIA Spectrum-XGS 800G Optical Interconnects

 Detailed technical analysis of Spectrum-XGS interconnects.
 Learn the TCO impact of 800G modules, MPO-16 cabling strategy, and distributed DCI optics (LR4/ZR4).